lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 A developer should be able to explain:

-> "This owner stops its recurring operate, disconnects its connections, destroys its owned objects, clears its tables, removes itself from the registry, and then releases the final reference."
+> "This owner stops its recurring work, disconnects its connections, destroys its owned objects, clears its tables, removes itself from the registry, and then releases the final reference."

 If **cleanup** cannot be explained clearly, the ownership model is probably too complicated and should be simplified.